joaomilho/shoot/README.md

 	538  ios 7.0             iphone        iPhone 5S
 	539  ios 7.0             iphone        iPhone 5C

-The `list` command basically fetches all browsers available on BrowserStack and caches them locally on `.browsers.json`.
-You can choose to add this file on yout `.gitignore`.
+The `list` command basically fetches all browsers available on BrowserStack and caches them locally on `.screenshots/.browsers.json`.
+You can choose to add this folder on your `.gitignore`, since shoot will save all images there as well.

 Then, you can choose to activate the browsers you wanna use, based on id.
 Example: